ono-midori/ono-midori.github.io/techs/linuxmm.md

 The struct has two reference counts called `mm_users` and `mm_count` for two types of "users".
 - `mm_users` is a reference count of processes accessing the userspace portion of for this `mm_struct`, such as the page tables and file mappings.
 Threads and the `swap_out()` code for instance will increment this count making sure a `mm_struct` is not destroyed early.
 When it drops to 0, `exit_mmap()` will delete all mappings and tear down the page tables before decrementing the `mm_count`.
-- `mm_count` is a reference count of the "anonymous users" for the `mm_struct` initialised at 1 for the "real" user.
+- `mm_count` is a reference count of the "anonymous users" for the `mm_struct` initialized at 1 for the "real" user.
 An anonymous user is one that does not necessarily care about the userspace portion and is just borrowing the `mm_struct`.
 Example users are kernel threads which use lazy TLB switching.
 When this count drops to 0, the `mm_struct` can be safely destroyed.
 Both reference counts exist because anonymous users need the `mm_struct` to exist even if the userspace mappings get destroyed and there is no point delaying the teardown of the page tables.

 The `mm_struct` is defined in `<linux/sched.h>` as follows: